ED raids multiple locations in Kerala in connection with Bineesh Kodiyeri case

 Narcotics to transfers aided Bineesh Kodiyeri built his empire

-A lot of information has been in trickling in from the interrogation of Anoop Mohammad, the Bengaluru based drug peddler, who was arrested by the ED.
+A lot of information has been in trickling in from the interrogation of Anoop Mohammad, the Bengaluru-based drug peddler, who was arrested by the ED.

 The agency alleged that he had pumped into a huge amount of funds into the account of drug peddler Anoop Mohammad.

-Further the ED said that Mohammad was just a benami of Bineesh.
+Further, the ED said that Mohammad was just a benami of Bineesh.
 He ensured funds from various sources for drug peddling.
 Bineesh who was arrested in Bengaluru has been remanded in ED custody for four days.

 The ED also said that during questioning, Mohammad had admitted during interrogation that he was just a benami and Kodiyeri was the main financier for the drug racket.
 Fund trail investigation also found that a huge amount of unaccounted was regularly credited in Mohammad's account by Kodiyeri.
 Later the proceeds from the sale were deposited back in various accounts of Kodiyeri.
 The ED also said that this has been going on since 2017.